All Episodes

 I know terrorists are tuning in here.

-I told you, you beater be scared.
+Tell you, you beat or be scared.

-They've made it a promise, they've made it a pledge.
+They've made it a pledge.

 See, nobody's trying to do that now.

-Well, Ronald Brownstein in the LA Times has dissed the Democrats plan.
+Well, Ronald Brownstein in the LA Times has dissed the Democrats' plan.

 And when Ronald Brownstein disses the Democratic plan, you know that the whole mainstream press thinks the thing sucks.

-This is gonna be funny to watch.
+This is going to be funny to watch.

-I'll have details when we can Palm Beach County screwed up another election, this time with 122 voters.
+Palm Beach County screwed up another election, this time with 122 voters.